Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 I love to eat and try new stuff and one of my main pleasures when traveling is to test the local cuisine.
 And we did plenty of that during our stay in Valencia!

-You probably know that Spain has a solid tapas culture: small, bite-sized dishes usually served in bars together with drinks.
 My idea of tapas was getting a million different things and grabbing a bite from each, but the truth is that their price adds up fast and you end up paying for tapas more than you would for a full course meal at a restaurant.
-Sometimes it’s worth it, sometimes it’s not.
-Here are some of the tapas we have tried:

-Another surprising thing was that we ate the best pizza that we have ever tasted – and all happened during our stay in Valencia.
-Of course, this came as a bonus from fellow blogger Kemkem’s husband Federico, a lovely Italian guy who knows his pizzas and who had time to find the absolute best pizzerias in the city.
+Of course, it was because we were lucky to meet fellow blogger Kemkem and her husband Federico – he is a lovely guy who knows his pizzas and who had time to find the absolute best pizzerias in the city.
 (Pro tip: They seem to be everywhere!)

 We also went to a different type of tapas place during our stay – 100 Montaditos – which serves bocadillos, which are small sandwiches that you can mix and match.